annholmes/Putah-Creek-eDNA/Files/conventional_sampling/README.md

 # 🐟 Conventional Fish Sampling Data (2020–2021)

-This folder contains data from conventional sampling of fish assemblages in Putah Creek (2020-2021) that was compared to eDNA results in paper *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*.
+This folder contains data from conventional sampling of fish assemblages in Putah Creek (2020-2021) that was compared to eDNA results in the paper *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*.
 .

 ## 🗂️ Files